Blastocystis Infection

 What is Blastocystis infection?

-A parasitic infection caused by the protozoan Blastocystis hominis.
+Blastocystis infection is a condition caused by the protozoan parasite Blastocystis hominis.

 How is Blastocystis infection transmitted?